Meteor-Community-Packages/meteor-autoform/README.md

 ### afObjectField

-When you use the `afQuickField` component for a field that is an `Object`, it is rendered using the `afObjectField` component.
+When you use the `afQuickField` component for a field that is an `Object`, it is rendered using the `afObjectField` component unless you override the type or specify options.
 This happens by default when you use a `quickForm` for a schema that has a field of type `Object`.

 The `afObjectField` component renders all of an object field's subfields together as one group.
 The group is labeled with the name of the object field.
 The actual visual representation of the group will vary based on which template you use.
 For the "bootstrap3" default template, the group appears in a panel with a heading.

 ### afArrayField

-When you use the `afQuickField` component for a field that is an `Array`, it is rendered using the `afArrayField` component.
+When you use the `afQuickField` component for a field that is an `Array`, it is rendered using the `afArrayField` component unless you override the type or specify options.
 This happens by default when you use a `quickForm` for a schema that has a field of type `Array`.

 The `afArrayField` component renders all of an array field's array items together as one group.
 The group is labeled with the name of the array field.
 The actual visual representation of the group will vary based on which template you use.
 For the "bootstrap3" default template, the group appears in a panel with a heading.